clap-rs/clap/README.md

 * **"unstable"**: Enables unstable `clap` features that may change from release to release
 * **"wrap_help"**: Turns on the help text wrapping feature, based on the terminal size. (builds dependency `term-size`)

-### Dependencies Tree

-@TODO-v3-beta: update

 ### More Information

-You can find complete documentation on the [docs.rs](https://docs.rs/clap/) for this project.
+You can find complete documentation on the [docs.rs][docs] for this project.

-You can also find usage examples in the [examples/](examples) directory of this repo.
+You can also find usage examples in the [examples][examples] directory of this repo.

-#### Video Tutorials

-There's also the video tutorial series [Argument Parsing with Rust v2](https://www.youtube.com/playlist?list=PLza5oFLQGTl2Z5T8g1pRkIynR3E0_pc7U).

-These videos slowly trickle out as I finish them and currently a work in progress.

-## How to Contribute
+## Contributing

 Details on how to contribute can be found in the [CONTRIBUTING.md](CONTRIBUTING.md) file.